varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    Whenever you deal with caching, you have to eventually deal with the challenge of cache invalidation, or content update.
-   There are many reasons for this.
-   Varnish addresses the problem in several slightly different ways.
+   Varnish has different mechanisms to addresses this challenge, but which one to use?

    There is rarely a need to pick only one solution, as you can implement many of them.
    However, you can try to answer the following questions:

-   - Am I invalidating one specific object, or many?
+   - Am I invalidating one or many specific objects?
-   - Do I need to free up memory, or just replace the content?
+   - Do I need to free up memory or just replace the content?
    - How long time does it take to replace the content?
-   - Is this a regular task, or a one-off task?
+   - Is this a regular or a one-off task?

    or follow these guidelines: